MohammedAlbalaawi/Laravel-Forum-TDD/README.md

 ## Tests progress..,

-PAS

 Tests\Unit\ReplyTest

   ✓ a reply has an owner

    PASS  Tests\Unit\ThreadTest

   ✓ a thread has replies
   ✓ a thread has a creator
   ✓ a thread can add a reply